kshitij-ingale/Reinforcement-Learning/02_Monte_Carlo/README.md

 ```

 ## Results and discussion
 For this implementation, blackjack environment was used to analyse performance.
-The jupyter notebook explores the value fucntions as well as the policy learnt by the agent
+The jupyter notebook explores the value functions as well as the policy learnt by the agent